MaxGuz23/project-1-Hangman/README.md

 ## Organization
 https://miro.com/app/board/o9J_llkDspo=/

+How did you organize your work?
+Did you use any tools like a kanban board?

+What does your repository look like?
+Explain your folder and file structure.

 ## Links
 Include links to your repository, slides and kanban board.
 Feel free to include any other links associated with your project.